Volkovija, Brvenica: Population

+Volkovija is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 35 Christian households, four bachelors and four widows, as well as five Muslim households.

 Volkovija is a relatively small village holding a population of 270 people.
 The ethnic composition of the village is Macedonian.

-The village has small primary school “Goce Delcev” which accepts students aged 6–10.
-The students aged 10–14 continue with the school programs in the neighboring village Stence.
+In statistics gathered by Vasil Kanchov in 1900, the village of Volkovija (Volkovie) was inhabited by 640 Christian Bulgarians.

 Origins and etymology

 The village as such is mentioned for the first time in written text in 1348 (14th century).
 There are number of interpretations about the origins of the name “Volkovija”.
 In Macedonian it comes from the word “volk” (wolf) which suggests that in the past the place where today Volkovija is was empty wilderness with many wolves.
 This however is contested by authors like Viktor Rafajlovski who argues that such a view is illogical mainly because in the past the village area was a home to highly important monastery.

-Religion

-Volkovija is a home to very important religious heritage for the wider Polog region.
-This especially applies to the Chuka hill which is believed to be the place of big monastery complex that has been destroyed under the Ottoman rule.
-Today, religion still plays very important role for the local population which identify with the Macedonian Orthodox Church (Eastern Orthodox).
-There are 3 churches: Sveti Gorgija (St.George's), Sveti Atanasie (St.Athanasius of Alexandria) and the largest one Sveta Mina (Saint Menas) built in 1936.